ldapjs/node-ldapjs/docs/dn.md

 Returns a DN object that is the direct parent of `this`.
 If there is no parent this can return `null` (e.g. `parseDN('o=example').parent()` will return null).

+## format(options)

+Convert a DN object to string according to specified formatting options.
+These options are divided into two types.
+Preservation Options use data recorded during parsing to preserve details of the original DN.
+Modification options alter string formatting defaults.
+Preservation options _always_ take precedence over Modification Options.

+Preservation Options:

+ - `keepOrder`: Order of multi-value RDNs.
+ - `keepQuote`: RDN values which were quoted will remain so.
+ - `keepSpace`: Leading/trailing spaces will be output.
+ - `keepCase`: Parsed attribute name will be output instead of lowercased version.

+Modification Options:

+- `upperName`: RDN names will be uppercased instead of lowercased.
+- `skipSpace`: Disable trailing space after RDN separators

+## setFormat(options)

+Sets the default `options` for string formatting when `toString` is called.
+It accepts the same parameters as `format`.

 ## toString()